-Iran Watch is a comprehensive website that monitors Iran’s capability for building unconventional weapons and long-range missiles.
-The purpose of the website is to increase public awareness of the strategic situation in Iran and to make detailed knowledge of Iran’s weapon potential available to policymakers, the media, private scholars and the general public.
+Iran Watch is a comprehensive website published by the Wisconsin Project on Nuclear Arms Control.
+The site tracks Iran’s ability to develop nuclear weapons, ballistic missiles, and other weapons of mass destruction, as well as Iran's efforts to evade the sanctions aimed at inhibiting this development.
+The website serves to increase awareness of the strategic situation in Iran by making information and analysis of Iran’s weapon potential available to policymakers, the media, scholars, and the general public.

 Iran Watch contributes to the Wisconsin Project’s research and public education mission, which is designed to prevent strategic trade from contributing to the spread of nuclear, chemical, and biological weapons and the missiles to deliver them.
 The Wisconsin Project is a private, nonprofit, non-partisan organization based in Washington, D.C., founded in cooperation with the University of Wisconsin.